 If you're wondering if one of the best gaming laptops can edit video, it probably can, but a dedicated media creation system is more likely to get perfect renders every time.
 The best video editing laptops are often among the best workstations, so if you need a great laptop for handling more graphics-intensive apps beyond video editing, you may want to go with the stronger alternative.
 We recently reviewed the Dell Precision 7540, which is a good example.

 If you need something with intense power and battery life, consider the Asus ROG Zephyrus G14, but keep in mind that its display isn't up to par with the other video editing laptops on this list.
-We also recently reviewed the Alienware m17 R3, which is a kick ass gaming laptop that can double as a video-editing laptop.
-Same goes for the MSI GS66 Stealth and the Asus ROG Zephyrus Duo 15.
+Check out the best back-to-school laptop deals to find laptops with major discounts.

 What are the best video editing laptops?